Skip to main content

 March, April, and May

-Calendimaggio is a public festival with ancient Roman roots held in Assisi in the month of May, where there will be knights on horseback, opulent costumes, and musical performances.
+Calendimaggio is a public festival with ancient Roman roots, and is held in Assisi in the month of May.
+There will be knights on horseback, opulent costumes, and musical performances.
 Our Grand Tour of Italy features two nights in Assisi, and if you travel in early May, perhaps you’ll get to experience this unique celebration.

 a collage of colorful buildings on the Amalfi Coast, yellow and blue stripped umbrellas and lounge chairs lined up on a beach, and a copper statue of Icarus laying on the ground in front of ruins of the Valley of the Temples